jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (b) the Ministry of Agriculture and Forestry.

 ### 33 Risk goods on board craft
-(1) Where there are any risk goods on board a craft that has entered New Zealand territory from outside New Zealand territory, an inspector may direct the master or other person in charge of the craft to take (as the master or person thinks fit) one of the following steps:
+(1) Where there are any risk goods on board a craft that has entered New Zealand territory from outside New Zealand territory, an inspector May direct the master or other person in charge of the craft to take (as the master or person thinks fit) one of the following steps:
   (a) deal with the goods in a manner specified by the inspector while the craft is in New Zealand territory; or (b) move the craft outside New Zealand territory (immediately, or within a period specified by the inspector); or (c) destroy the goods in a place and manner approved by the inspector for the purpose.
-(2) Subject to subsection (3), where the master or person in charge of a craft fails or refuses to comply with a direction under subsection (1), any inspector may—
+(2) Subject to subsection (3), where the master or person in charge of a craft fails or refuses to comply with a direction under subsection (1), any inspector May—
   (a) direct the master or other person in charge of the craft to move the craft outside New Zealand territory (immediately, or within a period specified by the inspector); or
   (b) seize and destroy the risk goods concerned.
 (3) Where—compliance with those regulations shall be deemed to be a sufficient compliance with the direction.